comsec-group/cellift-artifacts/README.md

 this path contains charts and data from experiments captured on our own systems and can be used as comparison material.

-#### Cell microbenchmarks for reproducing Figure 6 (human time: seberal minutes at a time. computer time: a day)
+#### Cell microbenchmarks for reproducing Figure 6 (human time: several minutes at a time. computer time: a day)

         cd /cellift-meta/cellift-ubenchmarks
         make verilator_build NUM_EXECUTIONS=100000